 It's important to realize that the CLRI only shows the very first transaction on any piece of land - for subsequent transactions you need to consult the Abstract Indexes to Deeds

 There is also an index in the CLRI, by township and by lot and conc # so you may be able to find info on the land even if your ancestor wasn't the first to own it.
 (This can be helpful to learn the name of the first purchaser and the date it left Crown hands and went to a settler)

 Until you see if your ancestor is on the CLRI you don't really know where you should look next.
 If he IS there, you may find a wealth of new doors of investigation opening to you!
 You may be able to find a petition for land on the UCLP (Upper canada Land Petitions) You may find that you have to obtain township papers, or military grant records or.....on and on it goes --- but the CLRI will help guide you in the right direction IF your ancestor's name is there.

 Many libraries in Ontario have the CLRI on microfiche.
 They are also available in hard copy at the Ontario Archives in Toronto.

-The cost for this lookup service is $11.00 U.S. funds.
+The cost for this lookup service is $11.00 U.S. funds or $13.00 Canadian.
 Your results will be sent to you by email so please be sure to include a valid email address.
 Include your ancestor's full name, estimated dates of settlement (or when your ancestor was in Ontario) and township and County he lived in

-You may pay by Paypal or you may print off a CLRI request form to fill out and mail.
+You may pay by Paypal or you may print off a CLRI request form to fill out and mail with payment by cheque

 Please do NOT send me pages and pages of information and research you have done on your ancestor.
 Please be sure you understand what resource is being checked and do not request information that is not found in the CLRI.